IRA conversion

 How do you convert a traditional IRA to a Roth IRA?

 To convert a Capital Bank and Trust Company (CB&T) traditional IRA to a CB&T Roth IRA, complete the Roth IRA Request for Conversion (PDF).
 If you do not have a CB&T Roth IRA, contact your financial professional for an account application.
-If you do not have a financial professional, use our financial professional locator tool.
+If you need helping finding a financial professional, contact us here.

 What is the deadline for converting a traditional IRA to a Roth IRA?